 - 4.3.1.
-All internal candidates seeking transfer to our sixth form, and all external candidates seeking admission to our sixth form, will need to have the same minimum academic qualifications for entry, which are - 4.3.1.1.
-For entry into Sixth form for September 2023 to study 3 A Levels, students are required o achieve 5 grades at 9-5 (or where applicable A-C) including English and Mathematics at Grade 4 or above. - 4.3.1.2.
+All internal candidates seeking transfer to our sixth form, and all external candidates seeking admission to the sixth form, will need to have the same minimum academic qualifications for entry, which are: - 4.3.1.1.
+For entry into the Sixth Form for September 2024 to study 3 A Levels, students are required to achieve 5 grades at 9-5 (or where applicable A\-C) as well as English and Mathematics at Grade 4 or above. - 4.3.1.2.
 In exceptional cases, students that do not reach the entry criteria based on their attainment in English or mathematics will be admitted to the 6th form with the addition of GCSE retake classes in the appropriate subject to their timetable. - 4.3.1.3.
-While we would encourage students to study 3 A levels, in exceptional cases and following conversation at interview we may support a student to study 4.
-All students will have the option to study for Extended Project Qualification (EPQ) alongside their A levels. - 4.3.1.4.
-Although a grade 6 or B is recommended din any subject that a student wishes to continue at A Level, all students applying to Sixth Form will benefit from an interview in order to discuss entry criteria for specific subjects and to ensure that their subject choices match their goals and aspirations.
+While we would encourage students to study 3 A' Levels, in exceptional cases and following conversation at interview we may support a student to study 4.
+All students will have the option to study for the Extended Project Qualification (EPQ) alongside their A' Levels. - 4.3.1.4.
+Although a 6 or B grade is recommended in any subject that a student wishes to continue at A Level, all students applying to the Sixth Form will benefit from

-- 4.3.1.5.
-Students wishing to study Further Maths require a Grade 7 in he subject at GCSE. - 4.3.1.6.
+- an interview in order to discuss entry criteria for specific subjects and to ensure that their subject choices match their goals and aspirations - 4.3.1.5.
+Students wishing to study Maths require a grade 6 in the subject at GCSE and for further Maths require a grade 7 in Maths at GCSE. - 4.3.1.6.
 Crucially, the interview provides an opportunity for prospective students to find out more about Sixth Form life at CNS and benefit from information, advice and guidance.